Luke Raley Preview, Player Props: Rays vs. Marlins

-Luke Raley -- with an on-base percentage of .250 in his past 10 games, 85 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Miami Marlins, with Sandy Alcantara on the hill, on August 29 at 6:40 PM ET.
+The Tampa Bay Rays, including Luke Raley (batting .265 in his past 10 games, with a double, a triple, two home runs, two walks and four RBI), battle starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Yankees.
+He had a one-hit performance in his previous game (1-for-3) against the Marlins.

 Luke Raley Game Info & Props vs. the Marlins